plone/diazo/README.txt

     <copy css:theme="#header" css:content="#header-box > *" css:if-content="#header-box > *"/>
     <copy css:theme="#header" css:content="#header-box > *" css:if-content=""/>

-If there are multiple rules of the same type with the same ``them`` expression and different ``if-content`` expressions, they will be as an if..else if...else block::
+If multiple rules of the same type match the same theme node but have different ``if-content`` expressions, they will be combined as an if..else if...else block::

     <copy theme="/html/body/h1" content="/html/body/h1/text()" if-content="/html/body/h1"/>